thegetty/rococo/content/cover.md

 Gillian Wilson and Arlen Heginbotham

-with Jessica Chasen, Yannick Chastang, Jan Dorscheid, Joe Godla, Clara von Englehardt, Philippe Halbert, Gordon Hanlon, Katrina Posner, Michael Schilling, Ron Schmidtling, and Linnea Seidling
+Edited and with an introduction by Anne-Lise Desmas

-Introduction by Anne-Lise Desmas
+with Jessica Chasen, Yannick Chastang, Jan Dorscheid, Clara von Englehardt, Philippe Halbert, Katrina Posner, Michael Schilling, and Ron Schmidtling

 </div>